Aniq Kasdan

-Mohamad Aniq bin Kasdan is a Malaysian weightlifter.
+Mohamad Aniq bin Kasdan (born 16 June 2002) is a Malaysian weightlifter.
 He won the silver medal in the Clean & Jerk men's 55 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.
-He also created history by being the first Malaysian weightlifter to win a medal in the World Weightlifting Championships.
+He was the first Malaysian weightlifter to win a medal in the World Weightlifting Championships.

 Career

 In 2021, Aniq won a gold medal at the Commonwealth Weightlifting Championships in Tashkent, Uzbekistan.
 He also won a bronze medal at the 2021 Southeast Asian Games in Hanoi.
 In 2022, Aniq participated in the Commonwealth Games weightlifting 55 kg category.
-He set a new Games record of 142 kg, won Malaysia's first medal and first gold medal in the Games.
+He set a new Games record of 142 kg in Clean & Jerk, won Malaysia's first medal and first gold medal in the Games.

+In August 2024, Aniq competed in the men's 61 kg event at the 2024 Summer Olympics held in Paris, France.
+He finished in fourth place with 297 kg in total.
+He failed his last two Clean and Jerk attempts to lift 174 kg in pursuit for silver medal and missed out on podium by 1 kg.